tedneward/Azgaarnoth/Classes/Fighter/Maneuvers.md

 ```
 def disarmingattack(npc):
-    npc.actions.append("***Maneuver: Disarming Attack.*** When you hit a creature with a weapon attack, you can expend one superiority die to attempt to disarm the target, forcing it to drop one item of your choice that it's holding.
-You add the superiority die to the attack's damage roll, and the target must make a Strength saving throw.
+    npc.defer(lambda npc: npc.actions.append(f"***Maneuver: Disarming Attack.*** When you hit a creature with a weapon attack, you can expend one superiority die to attempt to disarm the target, forcing it to drop one item of your choice that it's holding.
+You add the superiority die to the attack's damage roll, and the target must make a Strength saving throw (DC {8 + npc.proficiencybonus() + (npc.STRbonus() if npc.STRbonus() > npc.DEXbonus() else npc.DEXbonus())}).
 On a failed save, it drops the object you choose.
-The object lands at its feet.")
+The object lands at its feet.") )
 ```

 ### Distracting Strike